donnaqi/donnaqi/README.md

 - 👋 Hi, I’m @donnaqi
 - 👀 I’m interested in computer science and finance
 - 🌱 I’m currently learning Finance and Economics, with Computer Science
-- 💞️ I’m looking to collaborate on any Python projects
+- 💞️ I’m looking to collaborate on any Python and Java projects
 - 📫 How to reach me qizhihui07@outlook.com

 <!---